-Figure 88 Normal Playback
+Figure 86 Normal Playback

-3. During playback, click the button to lock the current file.

-NOTE: In multi-channel playback mde, clicking the button will lock all the record files related to the playback channels.
+- 3. During playback, click the 🔤 button to lock the current file. - NOTE: In multi-channel playback mde, clicking the is button will lock all the record files related to the playback channels.

-4. Click the button to pop up the file management interface.
+4. You can click the button to pop up the file management interface.
 Click the Locked File tab to check and export the locked files.